Logiqx/sse-results/docs/tech/server.md

-#### Thread 4 - Handle Disconnections
+#### Thread Pool 4 - Handle Disconnections

 Create a list of motions where the status is "completed".

-A number of worker threads (typically 4) will determine when motions in the "completed" list disconnect from the network:
+A number of worker threads (typically 8) will determine when motions in the "completed" list disconnect from the network:

 - Try connecting to the IP address on port 80.
   - If the connection attempt succeeds, do nothing because the motion is still on the network.